Hours of Service Violations

 Alertness and concentration are crucial to operate a heavy truck.
 Therefore, rest is vital to give the driver enough stamina to make a long haul and to combat fatigue.
 However, trucking companies often put profits ahead of lives and demand their truckers forgo sleep to deliver more goods more quickly.

-Berenson Injury Law understands the risks of operating a tractor-trailer while tired and the catastrophic accidents they may result.
-After more than 35 years of exclusively handling auto and truck crashes, our firm recognizes the telltale signs that the trucker nodded off or was sleep-deprived at the time of your crash.
+Berenson Injury Law understands the risks of operating a tractor-trailer while tired and the catastrophic accidents that may result.
+With close to 40 years of exclusively handling auto and truck crashes, our firm recognizes the telltale signs that the trucker nodded off or was sleep-deprived at the time of your crash.
 We conduct an extensive investigation to prove the driver was not fit to operate a big-rig and that the company should be held liable for putting a tired driver on the road.FMCSA Regulations on Drive and Rest Time

 The Federal Motor Carrier Safety Administration (FMCSA) sets restrictions on the number of hours commercial drivers can work and drive, and requires rest periods.
 The hours of service (HOS) regulations require truck drivers to: